amomen9/SQLServer-DBA-Tools/README.md

 - LICENSE: <br/>
 MIT as noted.
-If you wish to contribute to the codes or have any suggestions or want to report a flaw, please give me an email at amomen@gmail.com.
+If you wish to contribute to this repository's codes or have any suggestions or want to report a flaw, please give me an email at amomen@gmail.com.
 I'd be appreciative
 - These scripts are for SQL Server's general purposes.
 For corresponding instructions for each script, please read them below.